zhixin9001/2021-SAA/note/tips.md

     - helps you migrate databases to AWS quickly and securely.
     - replicate your data with high availability and consolidate databases into a petabyte-scale data warehouse by streaming data to Amazon Redshift and Amazon S3.
     - supports Amazon S3 as the source and Kinesis as the target
+- AWS Schema Conversion Tool to convert the source schema and code to match that of the target database

 ### EC2
 - Placement groups